danielpi/Swift-Playgrounds/README.md

 # Swift Playgrounds

-Some experiments with Playgrounds in XCode 6 using the Swift programming language.
+Some experiments with Playgrounds in XCode 8.2 using the Swift programming language.

-I've started the process of converting everything over to Swift 2.0 and XCode7.
-I'll leave this in a separate branch for now until the new playgrounds stabilise.

 ##The Swift Programming Language Book